bwssytems/ha-bridge/README.md

 You can control items that require special calculated values using ${intensity.math(<your expression using "X" as the value to operate on>)} i.e. "${intensity.math(X/4)}".

 For the items that want to have a date time put into the message, utilize ${time.format(yyyy-MM-ddTHH:mm:ssXXX)} where "yyyy-MM-ddTHH:mm:ssXXX" can be any format from the Java SimpleDateFormat documented here: https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html.
-Also, there is a $(time.millis) which will put the millis timestamp where this replacement control is located.
+Also, there is a ${time.millis} which will put the millis timestamp where this replacement control is located.

-Color has been added as a replacement control and the available values are $(color.r), $(color.g), $(color.b) which are representations of each color as 0 - 255.
-There are hex equivalents as well as $(color.rx), $(color.gx), $(color.bx) and $(color.rgbx) as 2 place hex representations except for rgbx which is a six place hex representation.
+Color has been added as a replacement control and the available values are ${color.r}, ${color.g}, ${color.b} which are representations of each color as 0 - 255.
+There are hex equivalents as well as ${color.rx}, ${color.gx}, ${color.bx} and ${color.rgbx} as 2 place hex representations except for rgbx which is a six place hex representation.

-Special handling for milights is included and is handled by $(color.milight:x).
+Special handling for milights is included and is handled by ${color.milight:x}.
 The usage for that is as follows: udp://ip:port/0x${color.milight:x} where x is a number between 0 and 4 (0 all groups, 1-4 specific group).
 The group is necessary in case the color turns out to be white.
 The correct group on must of course be sent before that udp packet.
 Note that milight can only use 255 colors and white is handled completely separate for the rgbw strips, so setting temperature via ct with milight does something but not really the desired result

 Also, device data can be inserted into your payloads by the use of "${device.name}", "${device.id}", "${device.uniqueid}", "${device.targetDevice}", "${device.mapId}", "${device.mapType}", "${device.deviceType}", "${device.requesterAddress}", "${device.description}" and "${device.comments}".
 These work just like the dimming value replacements.